For the complete documentation index, see llms.txt.

 Entry into force

-Usually after a minimum number of ratifications (Rome Statute needed 60; entered force July 1, 2002).
+Usually after a minimum number of ratifications specified in the treaty itself (Rome Statute of the ICC needed 60 ratifications; entered force July 1, 2002).
+Bilateral treaties typically enter force on a specified date or exchange of instruments.

 Reservations

-Unilateral statements modifying treaty effect for that state.
-Must not defeat the object and purpose (VCLT Art 19).
+Unilateral statements modifying treaty effect for the reserving state.
+Permissible unless prohibited by the treaty or incompatible with object and purpose (VCLT Art 19).
+The Reservations to the Genocide Convention Advisory Opinion (1951) is foundational.

 Customary international law